cul/dlst-studio/_posts/2020-10-13-studio-remote.md

 ---

-We miss the social life that we fostered around our collaborative research and learning, especially every Friday from 3pm to 5pm at the Studio Burler.
-This summmer, after wrapping up our work building [a grass roots coallition](http://covidmakerresponse.com/) to provide our city with much needed PPE, we started to offer our support to faculty, students and colleagues again, adjusting to our intensified virtual research and learning environments.
+We miss the social life that we fostered around our collaborative research and learning, especially every Friday from 3pm to 5pm at the Studio Butler.
+This summer, after wrapping up our work building [a grass roots coalition](http://covidmakerresponse.com/) to provide our city with much needed PPE, we started to offer our support to faculty, students and colleagues again, adjusting to our intensified virtual research and learning environments.
 As part of our renewed effort, we began to dream of new and